react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 Style object for the component wrapping the screen content.

-#### `gestureEnabled`

-Whether you can use gestures to open or close the drawer.
-Setting this to `false` disables swipe gestures as well as tap on overlay to close.
-See `swipeEnabled` to disable only the swipe gesture.

 #### `gestureHandlerProps`

 Props to pass to the underlying pan gesture handler.